-Every GEO3.1 comes complete with an Eclipse Shaft4 barrel (see page 70).
+Every GEO3.5 comes complete with an Eclipse Shaft4 barrel (see page 70).
 The bore size of the Shaft4 barrel back is engraved on the barrel back just in front of the body threads.

 To install the Shaft4 barrel, firstly screw the barrel tip and barrel back sections together.
 The threads on the Shaft4 barrel tip are reverse threaded.
-To screw the two sections together, with the barrel pointing away from you, turn the barrel tip in a clockwise direction label.
+To screw the two sections together, with the barrel pointing away from you, turn the barrel tip in a clockwise direction (see figure 6A).

-While pointing the GEO3.1 marker in a safe direction, insert the assembled Shaft4 barrel into the front of the GEO3.1 body and screw the Shaft4 barrel into the GEO3.1 (in a counter-clockwise direction).
-Continue to screw the Shaft4 barrel into the GEO3.1 body until the barrel becomes snug in the body (SEE FIGURE 6B).
+While pointing the GEO3.5 marker in a safe direction, insert the assembled Shaft4 barrel into the front of the GEO3.5 body and screw the Shaft4 barrel into the GEO3.5 (in a counter-clockwise direction).
+Continue to screw the Shaft4 barrel into the GEO3.5 body until the barrel becomes snug in the body (see figure 6B).
 DO NOT over tighten the barrel.

-Install a barrel blocking device over the barrel such as the Eclipse barrel sock1 supplied with the GEO3.1 (SEE FIGURE 6C).2 You have now installed the barrel
+Install a barrel blocking device over the barrel such as the Eclipse barrel sock1 supplied with the GEO3.5 (see figure 6C).2

+You have now installed the barrel.